ch007m/hyla-docker-image/README.md

     docker run -t -i cmoulliard/hyla-ruby bash

-To mount the directory containing your project, use the -v option
+To mount the directory containing your project, use the -v option.
+The first part of the value is your local path while the second (placed after the : character) is where it will be mounted into the Docker container.

 	docker run -t -i -v /path/on/your/machine/to/the/content:/home/default/content cmoulliard/hyla-ruby bash